 Machines and robots are modeled into link mechanisms of rigid-body when we compute their dynamics analyses.
 The link mechanisms simplify structures of components and are employed as the kinematic model.
-Various methods based on Newton-Euler equation of motion are developed as dynamics of link mechanisms.
+Various methods based to Newton-Euler equation of motion are developed as dynamics of link mechanisms.
 In serial mechanisms, Newton-Euler formulation that is efficient and is able to be solved at computation cost proportioned to DOF of a mechanism is proposed.
-Also, the laws of an inertial force occurring at the center of gravity (COG) of the link that is moving and balancing with external forces are used in this method.
-Moreover, issues of dynamics are application to not only and closed-link mechanisms, but mechanisms opencontaining redundant actuators, collisions and contacts.
+And, the laws of an inertial force occurring at the center of gravity (COG) of the link that is moving and balancing with external forces are used in this method.
+Moreover, issues of dynamics are not only open- and closed-link mechanisms, but applications to mechanisms containing redundant actuators, collisions and contacts are also expected.
 Therefore unified dynamics computation schemes treating their issues are hoped.
-A method of numerical analysis solving simultaneous equations of constraints corresponding to each joint is used a lot of present versatile dynamics simulators [1].
+A Method of equations of motion solving simultaneous equations of constraints corresponding to each joint is used in a lot of present versatile dynamics simulators [1].
 However, this method needs very heavy computation cost and long computation time at the analyses of the complex structural mechanisms.
 Therefore, at closed-link mechanisms, as an efficient method such as Newton-Euler formulation are also required because their mechanisms are usually complicated.
 The solution of equation of motion employing Lagrange multipliers has been known as inverse dynamics for closed-link mechanisms, but it is not efficient.
-After considering closed-link mechanisms to be temporal virtual open-link mechanisms of tree structure, there is a method of solving inverse dynamics using Jacobian matrix changing from generalized forces of open-link mechanisms to the ones of closed-link mechanisms [2][3].
-However, though this method needs to cut some arbitrary joints, to choose the cutting joints and the generalized coordinates is problems in complex mechanisms.
-Nakamura and Yamane show the method that is employed as 6 DOF virtual links to all joints of each link as developed method than the above method and it is applied to mechanisms with discontinuous changes of constraints [4].
-According to this method, these above problems are solved, but it also needs to compute as virtual open-link mechanisms.
+Then, after considering closed-link mechanisms to be virtual open-link mechanisms of tree structure temporarily and solving as a problem of open-link mechanisms, there is a method of solving inverse dynamics using Jacobian matrix changing from generalized forces of open-link mechanisms to the ones of closed-link mechanisms [2][3].
+This method needs to cut some arbitrary joints.
+Therefore, in complex mechanisms, to choose the cutting joints and the generalized coordinates is problems.
+Nakamura and Yamane show the method that is employed as 6 DOF virtual links to all joints of each link as developed method than the above method and apply to mechanisms with discontinuous changes of constraints [4], and this method is the solution to above problems.
+However, this method also needs to compute as virtual open-link mechanisms.
 The computation of the change processes is not necessary at the unified scheme.
 Isobe suggests a method applying Finite Element Method to inverse dynamics [5][6].
 It is able to represent equations of inverse dynamics as equations of matrices by coordinate transformation on dimensions of forces.
 Therefore, it can be applied to mechanisms with changes of constraints.
 The links are divided to some elements and some nodal points, and forces are applied to the nodal points without distinguishing static forces and kinetic forces.
 As others, there is the method that uses the motor algebra, and it enables to derive the equations of motion of open- and closed-link mechanisms [7].
-However, we have to solve simultaneous equations of forces regarding passive joints at closed-link mechanisms.
+But, we have to solve simultaneous equations of forces regarding passive joints at closed-link mechanisms.